I'm a freelance photographer with over 14 years experience of taking pictures for a range of clients.

-Highlights have included working at Slam Dunk and Groezrock festivals and photographing internationally-renowned artists including Jamiroquai, Hugh Masekela, Paloma Faith, Madness, Paramore, Yeah Yeah Yeahs, AFI and Billy Talent.
+Highlights so far have included working at Slam Dunk and Groezrock festivals and photographing internationally-renowned artists including Jamiroquai, Hugh Masekela, Paloma Faith, Madness, Paramore, Yeah Yeah Yeahs, AFI and Billy Talent.
 I've had my music photos published in various magazines (eg Big Cheese Magazine, Kerrang!), newspapers (eg Yorkshire Post, the Guardian) and online by several music zines.
-My work was also published in John Newman's book 'Revolve' (2015).
+My work was also published in John Newman's book Revolve (2015).

 - AFI/Universal Music photography competition - winner (2010)

 - Futuresound/Live at Leeds photography competition - runner up (2010)